upcmd/updocs-content/design-patterns/func_and_vars.md

 * note that loca1l-var-* in action func served as default values, if there is same name var, eg var a in global runtime or caller's execution runtime, then it will be overridden by caller

-#### func as method or reusable unit in module invoked by external func
+#### call as method or reusable unit in module invoked by external func

 In this case, we focus on the execution runtime vars in the callee task of "action" in module